Physics-Information-Aided Kriging: Constructing Covariance Functions using Stochastic Simulation Models: Introduction

-This work is organized as follows: Section~\ref{sec:method} introduces PhIK, the MLMC-based PhIK with theorems for the error estimates, and the active learning algorithm with a theorem for the learning curve.
+This work is organized as follows: Section~\ref{sec:method} introduces PhIK, the MLMC method for estimating statistics, the error estimates for PhIK, and active learning.
 Section~\ref{sec:numeric} provides two numerical examples to demonstrate the efficiency of the proposed method.
 Conclusions are presented in Section~\ref{sec:concl}.